-However, staking differs from what is obtained in the traditional scene in a few ways.
+However, staking differs from what is obtained in the traditional sense in a few ways.
 Crypto assets — digital assets — are used to stake instead of fiat money.

 In its most basic form, staking requires users to lock up their crypto assets for a particular period to secure a network.
 Users are rewarded with newly minted coins of the underlying network for pledging their digital currencies.
 Staking is fast becoming an independent industry, with over $18 billion recorded in the ecosystem.

 There are now several staking offerings.
-Each option caters to a particular investor type and is geared towards optimizing their potential returns.
+Each option caters to a particular preference and is geared towards optimizing their potential growth.
 Below, we explore the different forms of staking and their potential limitations:

-This involves an individual becoming a validator on the Ethereum proof of stake (PoS) blockchain.
+This involves an individual becoming a validator on the Ethereum PoS blockchain.
 Validators are users who stake a large amount of the network’s underlying asset to verify transactions on the platform.
 Instead of competing, validators take turns confirming transactions, thereby reducing the network’s carbon footprint.

-Self staking on the Ethereum network comes with a high threshold.
+Self-staking on the Ethereum network comes with a high threshold.
 To become a validator and be accepted into the Ethereum ecosystem, one must stake a minimum of 32 ETH.
-This is a lot, considering that Ether trades at $1,000+.
-This makes self staking a capital-intensive exercise.
+This makes self-staking a capital-intensive exercise.

 Additionally, when a validator locks in their ETH, they can only unstake or access them once the lock time frame is completed.
-This can significantly impact them in the short term; they can’t move their assets to another platform if a need arises.
+This can significantly impact them in the short term, as they can’t move their assets to another platform if needed.

 A less capital-intensive staking option is exchange staking.
 Typically, this option involves a centralized crypto exchange creating a pool where customers can deposit their assets for staking.
 The exchange then takes these crypto assets and deposits them in a network to become a validator.

 The upside to exchange staking is that users or pool contributors can easily unstake anytime they want.
-This does not affect the exchange pool due to the large amount of staked tokens.
+This doesn't affect the exchange pool due to the large amount of staked tokens.

 Another benefit is that users can stake any amount of the crypto asset they have.
-They don’t have to meet up to the 32 ETH threshold imposed on self stakers or validators.
-In return, these exchanges pay Pool contributors daily or monthly for trusting them with their crypto assets.
+They don’t have to meet the 32 ETH threshold imposed on self-stakers or validators.
+In return, these exchanges reward pool contributors daily or monthly for trusting them with their crypto assets.

-But this option is not entirely rosy.
+But this option isn't entirely rosy.
 Given the centralized nature of this system, stakers are often left in the dark as to how the exchange utilizes its funds.
-They also trust a centralized party with their wealth, which the crypto space aims to defeat.
-A more damning issue is that the platform could easily be breached or folded due to insolvency, making it impossible for investors to recover their funds.
+They also trust a centralized party with their funds.
+Another issue is that the platform could easily be breached or folded due to insolvency, making it impossible for users to recover their assets.

 The last limitation of using an exchange staking medium is that most charge a withdrawal fee when users want to remove their funds.

 Although not an outright staking system, locked staking comes with many limitations.
-Staked assets in this system will be largely inaccessible till the staking timeframe elapses.
-This is ideal for investors who want to build up their financial discipline and do not intend to access these funds for a long period.
+Staked assets in this system will be largely inaccessible until the staking time frame elapses.
+This is ideal for users who want to build up their financial discipline and don't intend to access their funds for a long period.

 Locked staking usually ranges between one and three months on most exchanges.
-However, validators who staked directly on the Ethereum protocol have a longer withdrawal window than most.
+Validators who staked directly on the Ethereum protocol have a longer withdrawal window than most.

 Liquid staking is the newest staking service.
-This staking option requires users to pledge their funds to secure the network, but it is liquid or fluid in the sense users can still access their funds.
+This staking option requires users to pledge their funds to secure the network, but it's liquid or fluid in the sense that users can still access their funds.

 Unlike the traditional PoS system, liquid staking involves the storage of funds in DeFi escrow accounts.
 This allows users to access their tokens whenever they want, as the funds are highly liquid.

 While liquid staking shares similarities with other staking options, the methods used for execution are quite different.
-A new generation of protocols, known as liquid staking protocols, has been developed to facilitate the liquid style of generating passive income.
+A new generation of protocols, known as liquid staking protocols, has been developed to provide the potential for traders to grow their crypto holdings.

 These protocols allow users to stake any amount of an asset and unstake them without impacting the initial deposit.
 This way, deposits are locked on liquid staking platforms, and users are issued a tokenized version of their crypto assets.
 This derivative form carries the same value and operates one-to-one with the original asset.
-However, they are usually pegged with a different emblem in order to identify them.
+However, they're usually pegged with a different emblem to identify them.

 For instance, if a staker deposits 1 ETH into one of such liquid staking services and requests a derivative, the user will receive one stETH, with the "st" representing staked ETH.